|Address||CML and EUPATI|

-Jan Geissler is working for the European Patients' Forum in his role as director of the 'European Patients Academy on Therapeutic Innovation' (EUPATI), a project funded by Innovative Medicines Initiative (IMI).
-EUPATI develops educational material and training courses to educate patient representatives and the lay public about all processes involved in medicines development.
-He is also founder and managing director of Patvocates and acts as independent advisor in the triangle of cancer policy, patient advocacy and social media.
+For the past 6 years, he has been working for the European Patients' Forum as the Director of the 'European Patients Academy on Therapeutic Innovation' (EUPATI), a project funded by Innovative Medicines Initiative.
+EUPATI has developed educational material and training courses to educate patient and patient advocates about medicines development processes.
+He continues to be responsible for EUPATI's future evolution.

 He is also coordinator of the work package of the new IMI big data project HARMONY, coordinating stakeholder input from patient organisations, HTA bodies, regulators and other stakeholders.

 Jan studied at the University of Regensburg (Germany) and Aston University (Birmingham, UK), graduating with a university diploma in business.
 Jan then worked for the media company Bertelsmann, Germany.
 Emerging from his work in Bertelsmann's Think Tank "mediaTechnologies", he co-founded Bertelsmann's in-house startup BeMobile, heading product management, business development, and marketing.
 In 2003, he joined Vodafone Group R&D where he headed business modeling teams in Germany and The Netherlands, defining the business models of cutting-edge projects connecting media and technology.
 He was leading multinational and multicultural innovation projects in Europe and Asia.